ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Save Best Time

-You need to make one more change so that when the player cross the finish line the time is checked to see if it's faster than their last time.
+You need to make one more change so that when the player crosses the finish line the time is checked to see if it's faster than their last time.
 To do this you are going to make a small change to the `OnFinishTriggerOverlap` function.

 ```lua linenums="1" hl_lines="8"
 local function OnFinishTriggerOverlap(trigger, obj)